Introduction

 Colleges can always choose to accept students who don’t meet their requirements (and, anecdotally, I’ve heard from students who have been accepted who hadn’t met them at certain colleges) , but they are not required to do so.
 Students may decide it’s worth disclosing anyway.
 They should just be aware that doing so may not make a difference if the college holds tightly to its entrance requirements.

-Myth #6 – Students who don’t want to disclose their disability when they apply to college should do so anyway because colleges’ diversity initiatives mean they’ll be at an advantage
+Myth #6 – Students who don’t want to disclose their disability when they apply to college should do so anyway because some colleges seek a diverse student body and they’ll be at an advantage

-Colleges may be looking to accept more students with disabilities, but no one can tell students how much better chance they might have if they disclose.
-(Again, because disability disclosure isn’t required, colleges could only count how many students they admitted that told them about their disability when they applied.)
+Colleges may be looking to accept more students with disabilities, but no one can tell students how much better their chances of admission will be they might if they disclose.
+(Again, there are no statistics that count these admissions/rejections.)
 This is not meant to discourage students who want to disclose from doing so.* It just means if that if students decide for any reason they don’t wish to disclose, they shouldn’t be pushed to do so based on this idea.

 Myth #7 – If students disclose their disability and don’t get into College X, the sole reason for their rejection was that they have a disability